Atomic bombings of Hiroshima and Nagasaki: Potsdam Declaration

 The 16 July success of the Trinity Test in the New Mexico desert exceeded expectations.
 On 26 July, Allied leaders issued the Potsdam Declaration, which outlined the terms of surrender for Japan.
-The declaration was presented as an ultimatum and stated that without a surrender, the Allies would attack Japan, resulting in "the inevitable and complete destruction of the Japanese armed forces and just as inevitably the utter devastation of the Japanese homeland".
+The declaration was presented as an ultimatum and stated that without a surrender, the Allies would destroy Japan, resulting in "the inevitable and complete destruction of the Japanese armed forces and just as inevitably the utter devastation of the Japanese homeland".
 The atomic bomb was not mentioned in the communiqué.

 On 28 July, Japanese papers reported that the declaration had been rejected by the Japanese government.
 That afternoon, Prime Minister Kantarō Suzuki declared at a press conference that the Potsdam Declaration was no more than a rehash (yakinaoshi) of the Cairo Declaration, that the government intended to ignore it (mokusatsu, "kill by silence"), and that Japan would fight to the end.
 The statement was taken by both Japanese and foreign papers as a clear rejection of the declaration.
 Emperor Hirohito, who was waiting for a Soviet reply to non-committal Japanese peace feelers, made no move to change the government position.
 Japan's willingness to surrender remained conditional on the preservation of the kokutai (Imperial institution and national polity), assumption by the Imperial Headquarters of responsibility for disarmament and demobilization, no occupation of the Japanese Home Islands, Korea or Formosa, and delegation of the punishment of war criminals to the Japanese government.

 At Potsdam, Truman agreed to a request from Winston Churchill that Britain be represented when the atomic bomb was dropped.
-William Penney and Group Captain Leonard Cheshire were sent to Tinian, but LeMay would not let them accompany the mission.
+William Penney and Group Captain Leonard Cheshire were sent to Tinian, but LeMay would not let them accompany the Hiroshima mission.
+They would subsequently take part in the Nagasaki mission as observers.